q-viper/q-viper.github.io/_posts/2020-10-17-deploying-face-mask-classifier-on-heroku-classifier.md

 ![png]({{site.url}}/assets/face-mask-images/output_18_2.png)

 The training curve seems to be DNA structure but tuning our model by adding more layers will come into aid.
-But i am using this model for now.
+But I am using this model for now.

 ## Test It
 Lets try to predict some images.